-- chch_defs array this defines the tracers, steady-state, and constant species, and also defines which species are active in the dry deposition, wet deposition, and emission schemes. - ratb_defs this array defines the bimolecular reactions and rate coefficients - ratt_defs this array defines the termolecular reactions and rate coefficients - ratj_defs this array defines the photolysis reactions and the filenames - rath_defs this array defines the heterogeneous reactions - depvel_defs this array defines the dry deposition velocity used when the interactive scheme is switched off.
+- ratj_defs this array defines the photolysis reactions and the filenames - rath_defs this array defines the heterogeneous reactions - depvel_defs this array defines the dry deposition velocity used when the interactive scheme is switched off.
 The dry deposition velocity is defined for five different surfaces (water, forest, grass/shrub, desert, and snow/ice) and six different times (day, night, average for summer and winter). - henry_defs this array defines the Henry law coefficients for the species involved in wet deposition.

-The subroutine UKCA_CHEM1_INIT (contained in CHEM1_DAT) fills these arrays from arrays defined for each chemical scheme depending on the logical switches defined in the UMUI.
-The length of each array is checked against the sizes defined by the UMUI, for example the chch_defs array should have a length of jpspec.
+The subroutine UKCA_CHEM1_INIT (contained in CHEM1_DAT) fills these arrays from arrays defined for each chemical scheme.
+The length of each array is checked against the sizes set in ukca_setup_chem, for example the chch_defs array should have a length of jpspec.